Nitrene: Formation

 Since formation of the nitrene typically starts from a diamagnetic precursor, the direct chemical product is a singlet nitrene, which then relaxes to its ground state triplet state.
 As has been shown for phenylazide as a model system, the direct photoproduct of photochemical-induced N_{2} loss can either be the singlet or triplet nitrene.
 By using a triplet sensitizer, the triplet nitrene can also be formed without initial formation of the singlet nitrene.

-Isolated Nitrenes
+Isolated nitrenes

 Although highly reactive, some nitrenes could be isolated and characterized recently.

 In 2019, a triplet nitrene was isolated by Betley and Lancaster, stabilized by coordination to a copper center in a bulky ligand.
-Later on, Schneider and coworkers characterized Pd and Pt triplet metallonitrenes, where the organic residue is replaced by a metal.
+Terminal singlet nitrenes have been isolated for palladium in 2022 and cobalt in 2023; a rhodium nitrene has been characterized in crystallo.
+Also Pd and Pt triplet metallonitrenes, where the organic residue is replaced by a metal, have been characterized.
 In 2024, the groups of Beckmann, Ye and Tan reported the isolation and characterization of organic triplet nitrenes, which are protected from chemical reactivity by an extremely bulky ligand.